 Lawyer & freelance legal consultant with expertise in international criminal law, universal jurisdiction, corporate accountability, transitional justice, and redress for survivors of atrocities.

-Amanda is a Canadian lawyer, a Co-Investigator in the academic network, Canadian Partnership for International Justice, and a Research Associate at the Simone de Beauvoir Institute.
+Amanda is a Canadian lawyer, a Research Fellow at the Human Rights Center at UC Berkeley, and a Research Associate at the Simone de Beauvoir Institute.

 She was previously the Legal Director of the Canadian Centre for International Justice, where she assisted survivors of atrocity crimes to seek effective justice remedies.